Jmao-github/coder-bug-tracker/.notes/project_overview.md

 2. User clicks "New Issue" button
 3. User completes the issue form with title, description, name, and tags
 4. User submits the form
-5. System creates the issue with "pending" status
+5. System creates the issue with "in_progress" status
 6. User is returned to the updated issues list

 ### Managing Issue Status